AlvaroCorrales/AlvaroCorrales.github.io/_pages/cv.md

 # Experience
 ## IBM, Data Scientist
-**Cloud Pak Acceleration Team** - Helping organisations use their data with Cloud technology, AI and an Agile methodologies.
+**IBM Cloud Pak Acceleration Team**; London; November 2019 - Present Helping organisations use their data with Cloud technology, AI and an Agile methodologies.
 Show the value of IBM’s Cloud Pak for Data through PoC and MVP.
 Some projects include:
 - **Emergent Alliance** -  Led two teams producing open-source material in the fight against Covid-19.
 Code available on Github.
   - Co-authored a model of the economy to study how economic shocks propagate across economic sectors.
-We spined it of as a publicly available app.
+The Alliance spined it of as a publicly available [app](https://emergentalliance.org/products-and-services/economic-engine/).
   - Identified mental health problems and perception of vaccines for NHS on Twitter using topic modelling and sentiment analysis.
 - **Publishing industry** - Demonstrated how to leverage NLP and clustering techniques to identify authors of comments in online forums that use different user names across several platforms.
 - **Energy sector** – Improved the data collection and organisation process of a company by using a harmonised catalogue with data protection rules, which can be partially accessed by external users, as required by national regulations.